Why You Need Intelligent PDUs for Remote Cloud and Colocation Services

 Posted by Josh Schaap on December 14, 2016

-Awhile back, your business made a strategic decision to expand its data center beyond its physical borders.
-Now, a large amount of your servers live in hosted, third party cloud and colocation facilities around the U.S. and possibly the world.
+A while back, your business made a strategic decision to expand its data center beyond its physical borders.
+Now, a large number of your servers live in hosted, third-party cloud and colocation facilities around the U.S. and possibly the world.

 There’s just one thing you failed to take into full account:

 Server management and optimization is your responsibility.
 Not your provider’s.